Bank to pay $31M redlining settlement, DOJ's largest ever - NewsBreak

 As part of the settlement, City National will create a $29.5 million loan subsidy fund for loans to Black and Latino borrowers, and spend $1.75 million on advertising, community outreach and financial education programs to reach minority borrowers.

-In a statement, City National said it disagreed with the Justice Department's allegations, but that it will “nonetheless support the DOJ in its efforts to ensure equal access to credit for all consumers, regardless of race.”
+In a statement, City National said it disagreed with the Justice Department's allegations, but “nonetheless support the DOJ in its efforts to ensure equal access to credit for all consumers, regardless of race.”

-The Justice Department said City National cooperated as part of the redlining investigation and is working to resolve its issues in other markets, as well.
+The Justice Department said City National cooperated as part of their redlining investigation and is working to resolve its issues in other markets, as well.

-Clarke announced the settlement Thursday morning at a historic Black Baptist church in South Los Angeles that was an important force in the civil rights movement and has been the venue for speeches by the Rev. Martin Luther King Jr., Malcolm X and others.
+Clarke is expected to announce the settlement Thursday morning at a historic Black Baptist church in South Los Angeles that was an important force in the civil rights movement and has been the venue for speeches by the Rev. Martin Luther King Jr., Malcolm X and others.

 The settlement with City National is the largest settlement with the Justice Department.
 A settlement with the Department of Housing and Urban Development with Associated Bank in 2015 involved the bank making a commitment to make $200 million in increased lending in minority-majority neighborhoods, along with a $10 million subsidy fund similar to the one agreed to by City National.